jdcloudcom/en/documentation/Elastic-Compute/Availability-Group/Best-Practices/Set-Static-Outbound-IP.md

 **Step 2: Create NAT instance in Subnet 2 and allocate an elastic IP to the instance.
 This IP is the fixed IP for Virtual Machines of Availability Group to access to public network.**

-Operation steps for NAT creation can be referenced from [Linux Instance Creation](../../Virtual-Machines/Getting-Start-Linux/Create-Instance.md)，只需选择官方镜像中CentOS 7.2 64位 NAT Gateway即可。
+Operation steps for NAT creation can be referenced from [Linux Instance Creation](../../Virtual-Machines/Getting-Start-Linux/Create-Instance.md), only select the CentOS 7.2 64-bit NAT Gateway from the public images.

 **Step 3: Configure Virtual Private Cloud route table and direct the public traffic flow in Subnet 1 into NAT instance.**